asmodeus812/elearning/cracking-coding-interview/2-big-o-notation.md

-Now this is only relevant when we talk about the same input parameter correlation, we cannot reduce a complexity of two different terms, for example the following O(A + B), cannot be reduced without having some information about the parameters beforehand, if we know that A is significantly more dominant than B, then yes, but that requires additional data or information about our input.
+Now this is only relevant when we talk about the same input parameter correlation, we cannot reduce a complexity of two different terms, for example the following `O(A + B)`, cannot be reduced without having some information about the parameters beforehand, if we know that A is significantly more dominant than B, then yes, but that requires additional data or information about our input.

 # Add vs Multiply of complexities

 When would one add two complexities or multiply them.
-The rule is as follows,
+The rules are as follows

--   if for each of A chunks of work, we do B chunks of work, then we multiply, this is mostly expressed as nested loops or similar loop like actions.
+-   if for each `A chunks of work, we do B chunks of work`, then we multiply, this is mostly expressed as nested loops or similar loop like actions.

--   if however the work done for each chunk of A and each chunk of B, then we add the run times, this is similar to have loops executed one after the other for example.
+-   if however the work done for `each chunk of A and each chunk of B,` then we add the run times, this is similar to have loops executed one after the other for example.